Lower oven fan noise

 Common Symptoms & Causes

-If your KitchenAid KOCE500ESS lower oven is making unusual fan noise, these are the most common signs that point to this specific problem.
+If you’re hearing unusual fan noise from your KitchenAid KOCE500ESS lower oven, here are the most common signs to look for.

-These symptoms are typically caused by a worn convection fan motor, a damaged fan blade striking the housing, or debris lodged near the fan assembly due to normal wear over time.
+These symptoms are typically caused by a worn convection fan motor, a damaged fan blade hitting the housing, or debris lodged near the fan assembly due to regular wear over time.

 Safety First